SCCM-Zone/SCCM-Zone.hugo/content/posts/extend-the-sccm-console-to-show-collection-membership-using-console-builder.md

 ---
 #bigimg: ""
-title: "Extend the SCCM Console to show Collection Membership using Console Builder"
+title: "Extend the MEMCM/SCCM Console to show Collection Membership using Console Builder"
 subtitle: "Let’s be frank the collection membership should be visible in the console by default.
 Here’s how to do it…"
-description: ""
+description: "View Collection Membership within the MEMCM/SCCM console when selecting a device"
 author: "Ioan Popovici"
 author_link: "https://sccm.zone/"
 logo: "/uploads/authors/ioan_popovici.jpg"
 date: 2019-02-28T17:32:05.007Z
 lastmod: 2019-09-12T12:38:04+03:00
 tags:
-    - SCCM
+    - MEMCM/SCCM
     - ConsoleBuilder
 categories:
     - HowTo